EarendilAvari/SDCND_Extended_Kalman_Filter/README.md

 This software is programmed in C++ 11 using the standard template library and the external library Eigen for linear algebra calculations.

-The software was debugged using 500 radar and laser measurements saved in a csv file.
+The software was debugged using 500 radar and laser measurements saved in a txt file.

 In order to visualize the results of the software, the [ Udacity term 2 simulator ](https://github.com/udacity/self-driving-car-sim) is used.
 To communicate this software with the simulator the [uWebSockets API](https://github.com/uNetworking/uWebSockets) is used.